 The HRCIF enhances the health, safety and well-being of Halton residents through funding to non-profit human service programs and initiatives.

 How much funding is available?

-The HRCIF provides \$4.5 million in annual funding.
-Approximately \$2.5 million of this is available for new HRCIF grants in 2024 through the Initial and the Continuing Intake(s).
+The HRCIF provides \$4 million in annual funding.
+Approximately \$2.5 million of this is available for new HRCIF grants in 2024.
 The remaining amount is funding multi-year grants that were previously approved.